liferay/liferay-docs/discover/portal/articles/120-search/02-configuring-a-search-page.markdown

 It looked very similar, with only the search bar visible in the default view of the application.
 Once a search term is entered, the maximized view of the application is presented, with all the search facets and results now in view.
-It looks a lot like the new search behavior, only it's monolithic structure means it's difficult to customize.
+It looks a lot like the new search behavior, only its monolithic structure means it's difficult to customize.
 If you liked the old application, it's still available.
 Enable it with these steps: